What is Umami? (And Why I’m Writing This)

 Step 2: Generate the full schema as SQL

-to create a raw SQL file based on the current schema.prisma
+to create a raw SQL file based on the schema.prisma

 DATABASE_URL="mysql://umami_user:your_strong_password@localhost:3306/umami" \

-npx prisma migrate diff --from-empty --to-schema-datamodel prisma/schema.prisma --script > scripts/umami_schema.sql
+npx prisma migrate diff --from-empty --to-schema-datamodel prisma/schema.prisma --script > sql/umami_schema.sql

 ).
 Instead of applying changes directly, it generates the SQL needed to bring a blank database up to date with that schema.
 The --script

-flag tells Prisma to output raw SQL instead of running a migration, and we redirect the result into a file for manual review.
+flag tells Prisma to output raw SQL instead of running a migration, and the result is redirected to sql/umami_schema.sql

 Step 3: Apply it manually

 Now we apply the generated SQL to the database manually.
-This initializes all the tables and relationships that Umami expects.
+This sets up all the tables and relationships Umami needs to run:

 Step 4: Patch the build script

-As I said before, the Umami build process runs a script called check-db.js
+As mentioned earlier, the Umami build process runs a script called check-db.js

 , which attempts to apply migrations using prisma migrate deploy